R2Unit/r2unit/README.md

 # Hey there, fellow traveler of the galaxy!

-I'm **Lorenzo** – a Jedi of code, a Sith of syntax errors, and a proud member of the Rebel Alliance of developers.
-My mission?
-To bring balance to the code force, one commit at a time.
+Hey, I'm **Lorenzo**.
+For me, coding often feels like wielding the Force – incredibly powerful when it flows right!
+But let's be real, those syntax errors can feel like the dark side tempting you.
+I'm proud to be part of the 'Rebel Alliance' of developers, learning and building together.
+My personal mission is to contribute good, clean code and help bring balance to every project I touch.

 ## The Force of My Code ✨